-This was a rainy Sunday activity thrown together with an old favorite pretend play prop.
-It’s a great alphabet activity with a focus on pretend play and part of our Alphabet For Starters series.
-My son and I made this mail box years ago and it had been a while since I’d dug it out of my son’s closet to play.
+This was a rainy Sunday alphabet activity for preschoolers thrown together with an old favorite pretend play prop.
+It’s a great alphabet activity focused on pretend play and part of our Alphabet For Starters series.
+My son and I made this mailbox years ago, and it had been a while since I’d dug it out of my son’s closet to play.
 We added in some envelopes and letters and got down to the serious business of play!

 - Start by having your child write some letters.

 - While they do that write out the envelopes with upper and lowercase letters.

 - Fill them with the letters your child writes.
 I filled a few with other letters as well.

 - Next add stamps.
 Ours were added haphazardly after my daughter demanded we find some.
 I just wrote STAMP on some plain labels.

 - Pop them on the envelopes.

 - Time to play.
 We put each letter in the mailbox stopping to read each envelope as we did.

 - When we were done, she lifted the box, and the play turned into receiving mail.